msimonborg/receiver/README.md

 # Get the updated state of the counter
 Counter.get()
 #=> 2
-# Stop the counter, initiating a restart
+# Stop the counter, initiating a restart and losing the counter state
 GenServer.stop(Counter)
 #=> :ok
-# Get the counter state, which was persisted across restarts
+# Get the counter state, which was persisted across restarts with help of the stash
 Counter.get()
 #=> 2
 ```